 Create your own contract

-There’s just one problem: Microsoft built Word to be an all-purpose word processing tool, not a platform to create and manage contracts.
+There’s just one problem: Microsoft built Word to be an all-purpose word processing tool, not contract drafting software.
 Contracts created in Word are usually made by copying and pasting from existing Word documents or templates completed manually.
 This process often leads to deviations from the initial terms, misunderstandings between the parties, and negative consequences for everyone - particularly when trying to wrestled with version control.

 There are three ways to create a contract in Juro.
 You can: